2013 Brisbane International

-The 2013 Brisbane International was a joint 2013 ATP World Tour and 2013 WTA Tour tennis tournament, played on outdoor hard courts in Brisbane, Queensland.
+The 2013 Brisbane International was a joint 2013 ATP World Tour and 2013 WTA Tour tennis tournament, played on outdoor hard courts in Brisbane, Queensland, Australia.
 It was the 5th edition of the tournament and took place at the Queensland Tennis Centre in Tennyson.
 It was held from 30 December 2012 to 6 January 2013.
 It was part of the Australian Open Series in preparation for the first Grand Slam of the year.